 Unless you will be working for the fair, you will not be able to park your RV on the fairgrounds.
 This is unfortunate considering RVing is the best way to visit any fair.
 That said, there are options for camping outside of the fairgrounds that can work just as well:

 This local campground is the perfect place to rest your head after a long day at the fair.
 While rates are a bit expensive, you can expect level concrete pads with full hookups.
-Besides, at only 18 minutes from the fairgrounds this is the closest place to stay, something that makes those few extra bucks feel like a worthwhile investment.

 Another local campground, Two Rivers Campground is also a good choice.
 This is a good, solid option with full hookups and included Wi-Fi.
 The rates are right around $60 a night and the campground provides a Good Sam discount.
 Best of all, you’ll only have to drive about 19 minutes to get to the fair.

 As is the case with all Jellystone parks, Yogi Bear’s Jellystone in Nashville is an excellent option for families with young kids.
 Fun family-friendly activities are held often at this park, and the playground, sports areas, and pool all make it even more family-friendly.
-This park has moderate rates and is about 21 minutes from the fair.

 Of course, if you decide to make your fair visit a camping trip, you’re going to need an RV.
 Don’t own an RV?
 Why not rent one from RVshare?
 With a number of options to choose from, you’re sure to find something that suits your needs and makes your Tennessee State Fair visit the trip of a lifetime.